 by Laurie Razor

-Weird Tales Entry for May! ~956 Words
+Weird Tales Winner for May! ~956 Words

 | When I close my eyes, I dream in rich sepia tone, like those old expressionist pictures that used to play at the Karvon theater.
 I used to love going to see those films as a teenager, they were so unlike anything that the American studios were pumping out.
 Nothing can squelch good art.